Meet the Team

 Dr Stephanie Shirtley:

-Steph graduated from Sydney University in 2014 and started her Veterinary career with the AWL not long after, she has a keen interest in Soft Tissue Surgery and is currently undertaking courses in Ultra Sonography.
-Steph thoroughly enjoys working with the AWL and helping with the welfare of all our animals, her dog Bailey is a common visitor in the clinic & is quickly taking her place as the clinic office dog!
+Steph graduated from Sydney University in 2014 and started her Veterinary career with the AWL not long after.
+She has a keen interest in soft tissue surgery and is currently undertaking courses in ultra sonography.
+Steph thoroughly enjoys working with the AWL and helping with the welfare of all our animals.
+Her dog Bailey is a common visitor in the clinic & has settled into the role of office dog very well!

 Dr Candace Russo: